nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. CONNECTIONS show a list of contacts
+2. CONNECTIONS shows a list of contacts
 3. User requests to delete a specific contact in the list
-4. CONNECTIONS delete the contact
+4. CONNECTIONS deletes the contact

     Use case ends.